sevagh/xumx_slicq_extra/META_README.md

 ## Realistic roadmap

-1. Get everything training and working right now with new xumx_slicq_v2 name and directory structure
-    * Using nvidia-docker2 Docker image for training + inference
 2. Prepare optimal training/tuning environment
     * Tensorboard to show spectrograms, losses, etc.
     * Prepare a few for-overfitting sets of data